elastic/connectors/docs/CONFIG.md

    2. `elasticsearch.api_key`: Configure the API key generated in step 2.
 Make sure `elasticsearch.username` is not configured.
    3. `connector_id`: You can find the `connector_id` in step 3 `Deploy a connector` under `Configuration` tab in Kibana.
    4. `service_type`: Configure it to the service type of your new connector.
    5. Leave `native_service_types` empty, unless you want to sync any native connectors with this connector service instance.
-In such case, make sure the API key configured in step 2 has the proper privileges, or you can option to use basic auth (`username` and `password`) with proper privileges.
+In such a case, make sure the API key configured in step 2 has the proper privileges, or you can choose to use basic auth (`username` and `password`) with the proper privileges.
 4. Run the connector service application with
     ```shell
     make run